brucou/movie-search-app/article/article.md

 assertions in three scenarios, with a proper syntax, and a few other things.
 Let's not bother, shall we.

-Including the actual screenshots from the design phase: it would go like
+Including the actual screenshots from the design phase, it would go like
 this:

 <table class="tg">
     <tr>
         <th class="tg-0lax">Spec#</th>
+        <th class="tg-0lax">Spec</th>
         <th class="tg-0lax">Screen</th>
-        <th class="tg-0lax">Spec</th>
     </tr>
     <tr>
         <td class="tg-0lax">1</td>